RSZ-Nld/YoRadio/Readme.md

 Made a pcb for yoRadio / Maestro Internet radio.
 I also included Flash files.

-A Mini convertor is used for 12V to 5V (adjust it on 5V before turn on) on the pcb.
+A Mini convertor is used for 12V to 5V (adjust it on 5V before turn on or use a fixed one for 5V) on the pcb.

 Can be used with a Ssd1322 , 9341, 9488 or 7789 Display.